Anchorsify/Anchorsify.github.io/_pages/Mist.md

 After a few hours the bones will grow brittle as the chakra dissipates, beginning to crumble.
 Within a day there will be nothing left but dust and bone chips.

 ###### -=[ Skeletal Modifications ]=-
 As the Kaguya fight, their skeletal structure becomes increasingly better-adapted for combat.
-Every time you use one of your clan jutsu, you gain one of the following modifications.
+Every time you use one of your clan jutsu in combat, you gain one of the following modifications.
 You can apply them repeatedly, their effects stacking additively.

 Additionally, every time you suffer a Wound you gain a Skeletal Modification of your choice.